Bob Dylan (album)

-Bob Dylan is the debut studio album by American singer-songwriter Bob Dylan, released on March 19, 1962 by Columbia Records.
+Bob Dylan is the debut studio album by the American singer-songwriter Bob Dylan, released on March 19, 1962, by Columbia Records.
 The album was produced by Columbia talent scout John H. Hammond, who had earlier signed Dylan to the label, a controversial decision at the time.
 The album primarily features folk standards but also includes two original compositions, "Talkin' New York" and "Song to Woody".
 The latter was an ode to Woody Guthrie, a significant influence in Dylan's early career.

-The album did not initially receive much attention, but it achieved some popularity following the growth of Dylan's career, charting in the UK three years after its release, reaching #13.
+The album received little attention at first, but began to sell as Dylan's career progressed.
+Three years after its release, it charted in the UK, reaching No. 13.

 Recording

 Dylan met John Hammond at a rehearsal session for Carolyn Hester on September 14, 1961, at the apartment shared by Hester and her then-husband, Richard Fariña.
 Hester had invited Dylan to the session as a harmonica player, and Hammond approved him as a session player after hearing him rehearse, with recommendations from his son, musician John P. Hammond, and from Liam Clancy.

 Hammond later told Robert Shelton that he decided to sign Dylan "on the spot" and invited him to the Columbia offices for a more formal audition recording.
 No record of that recording has turned up in Columbia's files, but Hammond, Dylan, and Columbia's A&R director Mitch Miller have all confirmed that an audition occurred.

 On September 26, Dylan began a two-week run at Gerde's Folk City, second on the bill to The Greenbriar Boys.
-On September 29, an exceptionally favorable review of Dylan's performance appeared in the New York Times.
+On September 29, an exceptionally favorable review of Dylan's performance appeared in the New York Times, written by Robert Shelton.
 The same day, Dylan played harmonica at Hester's recording session at Columbia's Manhattan studio.
 After the session, Hammond brought Dylan to his offices and presented him with Columbia's standard five-year contract for previously unrecorded artists, and Dylan signed immediately.

 That night at Gerdes, Dylan told Shelton about Hammond's offer but asked him to "keep it quiet" until the contract's final approval had worked through the Columbia hierarchy.
 The label's official approvals came quickly.